Tokyo logs record coronavirus cases, as government struggles to contain spread

 While the case count is far below that of some countries that are registering tens of thousands of infections per day, the surge in Japan is probably an undercount of positive cases because of a lack of widespread testing availability, public health experts say.

 Prime Minister Yoshihide Suga last week extended a state of emergency throughout Tokyo and surrounding prefectures.
-And on Thursday, the government’s coronavirus advisory panel extended a “quasi” state of emergency to more prefectures through the end of the month.
-But Suga said a more strictly enforced lockdown wouldn’t “really suit Japan,” and was not under consideration.
+And Thursday, the government’s coronavirus advisory panel extended a “quasi” state of emergency to more prefectures through the end of the month.
+But Suga said a more strictly enforced lockdown wouldn’t “really suit Japan,” and it was not under consideration.

-Many experts say the government’s appeals for self-restraint are falling on deaf ears, especially among young people, and warn it may be running out of ideas on how to contain the surge in the pandemic.
+Many experts say the government’s appeals for self-restraint are falling on deaf ears, especially among young people, and warn it may be running out of ideas on how to contain the surge in cases.

 Under the latest measures, the government is asking people in and around Tokyo to stay home and refrain from gathering in large groups, and urging restaurants and bars to stop serving alcohol after 8 p.m. to deter crowds.